nhsconnect/gpconnect/pages/accessrecord/accessrecord_design.md

 ### Record 'In-transit' as a result of GP transfer ###

-If the patient's record is indicated in the provider system as not fully-integrated following a GP to GP transfer, then only data which has been entered to the current GP record should be returned, and NOT the contents of the previous GP record.
+If the patient's record is indicated in the provider system as not fully integrated following a GP to GP transfer, then only data which has been entered to the current GP record should be returned, and NOT the contents of the previous GP record.
 Where data is excluded according to this, a warning should be included in the section banner indicating that some data has been excluded as a result of the transfer.

 - <span class="label label-success">SELECTED</span> provider to supply a warning that the record could be incomplete
 - other